Printer Friendly FCN Educator Course Outline

 - Access to our website's secure FCNEd Student Lounge.

-- Five course section evaluations and exercises, as well as two video practical component evaluations to be submitted electronically.
+- Four multiple-choice evaluations, four course exercises and two video practical assignments to be submitted electronically.

-- A course Facilitator to review your progress on your weekly evaluations and respond to your queries.
+- A course Facilitator to review your progress, respond to your queries, mark your course exercises and video practical assignments.

 - Course administrative costs.